 Document: Photo Records creator/ பதிவேட்டு உருவாக்குனர்: Prateesh Memography (Photographer) Independent photographer´s photo of Tamil Murasam radio event in Oslo.

-Document: Graphic Records creator/ பதிவேட்டு உருவாக்குனர்: Kri Thirunavukkarasu The artist has created graphic for a different cause and organization.
+Document: Graphic Records creator/ பதிவேட்டு உருவாக்குனர்: Kri Thirunavukkarasu The artist has created graphics for a different cause and organization.

 Document: Web page (Article) Records creator/ பதிவேட்டு உருவாக்குனர்: Namathumalayagam (An article about Norway Tamil Sangam by Namathumalayagam)

-Document: Audio Records creator/ பதிவேட்டு உருவாக்குனர்: Tamil Education Development Council Organisation based in France.
+Document: Audio Records creator/ பதிவேட்டு உருவாக்குனர்: Tamil Education Development Council An organisation based in France.
 Produces teaching materials for Diaspora Tamils.

-As you can see, apart from “Norway Tamil Sangam anniversary booklet 1983” (1983), all other records are only available at social medias and websites.
+As you can see, apart from “Norway Tamil Sangam anniversary booklet 1983” (1983), all other records are only available on social media and websites.
 All activities are at record creation lever (பதிவேடு).
 But they need to be progressed to archive (ஆவணம்).
-If the website shut down or the social media block or loose the content, the materials will be lost forever.
+If the website shut down or the social media block or lose the content, the materials will be lost forever.
 Unless the individuals have a backup or original at their home.
-Another problem with materials that are spread across social medias and on internet is that it is tremendous time consuming to search for materials.
+Another problem with materials that are spread across social media and on the internet is that it is tremendous time consuming to search for materials.
 Most of the time, the person would not find the appropriate material.
 On the other hand, it will be disorganized and can be unreliable.
 If the materials end up in an archival institution, they will be gathered in one place.
 It will save time and effort.
-Archive preserved at every country will become an archival heritage for Tamils all over the world.
-They will be a social documentation for Tamils.
+Archive preserved in every country will become an archival heritage for Tamils all over the world.
+They will be social documentation for Tamils.

-There is noticeable that Tamils have re-started to discuss about preserving archive of Tamils.
+It is noticeable that Tamils have re-started to discuss preserving the archive of Tamils.
 The internal and social discussions will help Tamils to find an appropriate solution on how and where to preserve the historical and cultural heritage of Tamils.
 But please don´t forget that without records captured and stored at organizations (பதிவேடு), there will be no archive (ஆவணம்).